had0j/io_qp2_rule_eng/readme.md

 ## Garbage Favor

 Decides the choosing trend for garbage hole positions.
-This value can be positive or negative: the more it is when positive, garbage hole positions will be chosen harder to dig, same reasoning, the more it is negative the easier to dig
+This value can be positive or negative: the more it is when positive, garbage hole positions will be chosen easier to dig, same reasoning, the more it is negative the harder to dig

 When this value is 0 (TL etc. modes' normal condition), garbage hole positions are evenly randomly chosen.
 If `Garbage lines aren't continuous` (messiness_nosame, for example custom room options) is activated at the same time, then it will avoid the last column picked
-In qp2, this value's default formula is `33-floor*3`, the further the easier, suspected to be used to cancel overly fast difficulty increase from garbage messiness
+In qp2, this value's default formula is `33-floor*3`, the further the harder

 When activating【Expert(+)】, this value -33, which means evenly random at the start
 When activating【Messier Garbage(+)】, this value -25